-Temporary Advisor
+Initial Advisor

-When you enter the program, you will be assigned a temporary advisor.
-The temporary advisor provides guidance for your educational experience during your first year in the program, or until you have formalized your relationship with a major professor.
-Your temporary advisor will sign necessary forms and answer questions about the program, policies, and other issues.
-If you have not formalized a relationship with a major professor during the spring of your first year, the temporary advisor will present your information to the HDFS graduate faculty during the annual review of graduate students.
-Meeting frequently with your temporary advisor will help ease your transition into the graduate program.
-Your temporary advisor can also be a helpful resource of information and insights as you consider various major professor options.
-When making your temporary advisor assignment, there was an attempt to match you with a faculty member with whom you seem to have some overlapping interest.
-You may find that you would like to ask your temporary advisor to serve as your major professor.
+When you enter the program, you will be assigned an initial advisor.
+The initial advisor provides guidance for your educational experience during your first year in the program, or until you have formalized your relationship with a major professor.
+Your initial advisor will sign necessary forms and answer questions about the program, policies, and other issues.
+If you have not formalized a relationship with a major professor during the spring of your first year, the initial advisor will present your information to the HDFS graduate faculty during the annual review of graduate students.
+Meeting frequently with your initial advisor will help ease your transition into the graduate program.
+Your initial advisor can also be a helpful resource of information and insights as you consider various major professor options.
+When making your initial advisor assignment, there was an attempt to match you with a faculty member with whom you seem to have some overlapping interest.
+You may find that you would like to ask your initial advisor to serve as your major professor.
 Or, for any number of reasons you may decide that you would prefer to have a different faculty member as your major professor.
-Either approach is acceptable to the faculty member who has agreed to serve as your temporary advisor during your first two semesters.
+Either approach is acceptable to the faculty member who has agreed to serve as your initial advisor during your first two semesters.